lightward/mechanic-tasks/docs/save-mechanic-form-submissions-to-a-google-sheet/README.md

 ## Moving shops or stopping

 Set up the destination and reconnect the new shop's webhook when moving this task or importing a form.
-Imported forms have new form codes; update **Form ID** accordingly.
+Imported forms have new IDs.
+Publish the imported form, then select it again in the **Form** dropdown if this task filters to one form.
 Disabling the task stops future saves and leaves existing records and the shared webhook intact.
 Other subscribed tasks can still run.

 ## Google Sheets setup